basitganie/colored_text/README.md

 ## colored_text

 A Python module for printing colored text in the terminal with ANSI escape codes.
-Supports standard colors, bright colors, 256-color mode, and 24-bit RGB.
+Supports standard colors, bright colors, 256-color mode, and 24-bit RGB, hsl, hex_code, table formatting, text highlighting, random colors and backgrounds, text animation with predefined animation types like 'fade_in', 'blink', 'rainbow_wave' and much more.

 ## Installation